MikeCurleyCoosan/pands-weekly-tasks/README.md

 Ultimately, to find the square root of a positive floating point number required implementing the mathematical formula which has being derived to approximate the square root of any positive number.

 A while loop has being used to ensure that a positive number(n) is entered, and a try/catch block is used to ensure that the program can deal with negitive numbers and strings.
 The program is designed to ask the user for the number of iterations(i) that they would like to approximate the square root to.
-The more iterations the more accurate
+You can enter as many iterations as you would like.
+Perhaps, another approach that could have being taken would have being to keep approximating the root until the new approximation is equal to the last approximation within a number of decimal places.

 ![Week6-tasks](Week6-tasks.PNG)